 - KEY TAKEAWAYS: You have every right to defend yourself and every obligation to take reasonable action.
 How the law sees it will depend on the story told and the evidence preserved.
 In the final section of this article, we drill this concept down in the simplest terms possible for a more nuanced understanding of the law.

-What to Prove When Claiming Self-Defense in New Mexico
+What to Prove When Claiming Self-Defense in NM

 Self-defense is an affirmative defense, meaning that the facts and evidence differ entirely from the prosecutor’s allegations, and you are essentially claiming total innocence.
 However, the law allows for nuance, even when you were mistaken about the imminent threat or use of force.
 Selecting the right defensive strategy is critical to receiving your desired outcome.